elvismartis/elvismartis/README.md

 - Computational techniques for drug discovery and resistance analysis.

 ### 🌟 Current Projects
-Exploring molecular modeling techniques to advance understanding of chiral separation and protein-ligand interactions.
+- Exploring molecular modeling techniques protein-ligand interactions.
+- I have started to ventured in to designing peptides using classical and deep learning methods.